-Romania: OMV Petrom gets a loan of one billion EUR5.
-June 2015. / SEE Energy News
+Romania: OMV Petrom gets a loan of one billion EUR, SEE Energy News

 The largest oil and gas producer in southeast Europe OMV Petrom contracted a multi-currency credit line, worth one billion euros, with a group of 17 Romanian and international banks.

 This credit line replaces a loan of 930 MEUR agreed in November 2011th that the company did not avail.